open-telemetry/opentelemetry.io/content/en/docs/zero-code/php.md

 you just want to get up and running quickly, and there are suitable instrumentation libraries for your application. {{% /alert %}}

-The extension enables registering observer functions (as PHP code) against classes and methods, and executing those functions before and after the observed method runs.
+The extension enables registering observer functions as PHP code against classes and methods, and executing those functions before and after the observed method runs.

 If there is not an instrumentation library for your framework or application, you can write your own.
-The following example provides some code which we wish to auto-instrument, and then illustrates how to use the OpenTelemetry extension to trace the execution of that code.
+The following example provides some code to be instrumented, and then illustrates how to use the OpenTelemetry extension to trace the execution of that code.

 ```php